-Stock awards are issued to our executive officers under our 1999 Incentive Award Plan in in December of each year to be effective as of January of the following year.
-The stock awards granted vest evenly over ten (10) years for Mr. Heilbron, Mr. Dubose, and Mr. Elsberry, and over three (3) years for Mr. Harbert on December 31 of each year.
+Stock awards are issued to our executive officers under our 1999 Incentive Award Plan at the Compensation Committee meeting in December of each year.
+Such stock awards are effective as of January of the following year.
+The stock awards granted vest evenly over ten (10) years on December 31 of each year.
 Distributions are paid on the entirety of the grant from the grant date.

 As of December 4, 2009, the Board adopted a 401(k) plan and discontinued the Simple IRA plan effective January 1, 2010.
 All employees including the executive officers are eligible to participate.
 The Company matches the employee's elective deferral up to four percent (4%) of the employee's compensation.
-In 2016, employees could contribute up to \$18,000 of their salary, subject to annual limits under the Internal Revenue Code of 1986, as amended.
+In 2015, employees could contribute up to \$18,000 of their salary, subject to annual limits under the Internal Revenue Code of 1986, as amended.